Your Financial Future:

 People with Medicare and the Health Insurance Marketplace

-The Health Insurance Marketplace, established by the Affordable Care Act, will start enrolling people in 2014.
-If you are already covered by Medicare, your coverage will not be affected.
+Still not signed up for health care through the Health Insurance Marketplace, established by the Affordable Care Act?
+If sign-up after December 15, 2014, your coverage will not start on January 1st, but you can still get insurance!
+Enrollments ends February 15, 2015.
+Remember, if you are already covered by Medicare, your coverage will not be affected.
 Read this fact sheet by the Center for Medicare & Medicaid Services to find out more and to protect yourself against Health Insurance Marketplace fraud.

 Publications Available Through the Center: